Never on Tuesday: Filming

 The film was financed by Elliot Kastner.

 Filming for Never on Tuesday took place in Borrego Springs, California.
 The cameo actors were flown out to Borrego Springs on their individual filming days including Charlie Sheen - who had just finished filming Wall Street - and Cary Elwes.
 The film's crew members included producer Cassian Elwes (brother of Cary) and make up artist Sheryl Berkoff.
-With a limited budget the cast and crew shot on film; they used 'short ends' – sections of film left over in the canister – cheap to buy but with limited use.
-Christian says: 'we were constantly trying to shove a 4 minute scene into a 2 minutes film stock!'
+With a limited budget the cast and crew shot on film; they used 'short ends'– sections of film left over in the canister – cheap to buy but with limited use.
+Christian says: 'we were constantly trying to shove a 4-minute scene into a 2-minute film stock!'

 Never on Tuesday is Rifkin's directorial debut, an independent film with a small cast that features cameos from many of Rifkin's mainstays such as Cary Elwes, Judd Nelson, and Charlie Sheen.
 Executive Producer Cassian Elwes also worked with Rifkin on The Chase and The Dark Backward.